 The link between excess adiposity in youth and the clustering of CVD risk factors remains a growing public health concern.
 The results from this health screening indicate that 32% of these fifth grade students were overweight or obese.
 The prevalence of overweight and obesity was highest among Hispanic students.
 The prevalence rates of childhood overweight and obesity in this study were similar to those reported by previous studies in the same region6, 26, 27.
 The rates found in this study were lower than those reported in the state PedNSS, however this discrepancy is likely due to the difference in sampling methods7.
 These findings are also consistent with local and national data1, 2, 10.

 The prevalence of EBP after the initial screening resembled those reported in previous school health screenings10, 23- 27.
 Obese students had significantly higher systolic and diastolic BP readings than their overweight and normal weight peers.
 The multiple logistic regression models revealed that an obese BMI was useful in predicting EBP risk after controlling for sex, age and race/ethnicity.
 Although Hispanic students were disproportionally overweight and had higher (non-significant) BP values than other students, this race/ethnicity was not an independent risk factor for EBP.
+This finding is inconsistent with studies that included sample sizes13, 25, 26.
+It is likely that significant differences would be identified among race/ethnic groups with a larger sample from the study population.
 The link between obesity and EBP demonstrated in this investigation is consistent with other investigations and supports the usefulness of BMI as a screening tool for increased risk of EBP23-27.

 A recent report from the American Academy of Pediatrics evinced that at least one CVD risk factor was present in nearly half of the nations’ overweight children and in almost two-thirds of obese children9.
 BP screenings represent an efficient, inexpensive way to identify children that may be at risk for future health complications.
 Recommendations for regular early health screenings that include BP measurements have been made for children as early as preschool; however there are few mandatory national school-based health screenings that include BP measurements17, 18.
 Fortunately, anthropometry is currently part of the mandated fitness measurements in California and Delaware.
 The FITNESSGRAM® is currently being used by many school districts nationwide and, thus, could be used as a medium for screening EBP risk28.
 Early identification of CVD risk factors like EBP is important in youth in order to implement lifestyle and behavior modifications.
 Hypertension does not have to be a “silent killer” if it is detected and controlled in childhood.

 This study design required parent permission for the data collection and, therefore, limited the sample size and introduced a selection bias.
 The measurement of BP was not a clinical diagnosis and may also contain one-time artifacts.
 The strength of this study is its focus on low-income, ethnically diverse elementary school children.
+In conclusion, using anthropometric measurements to screen EBP risk would serve as a pragmatic tool for school health professionals.
 The health screening results presented in this report attest to the need for future research on the prevalence of overweight, obesity and EBP in youth, particularly in socioeconomically disadvantaged areas.